matvey532/matvey532/README.md

 * 🔭 Currently Exploring:

-  * Data Analysis with SQL and Python
+  * Data Analysis with Google Sheets, SQL, Python
   * Visualization with Preset and SuperSet

 * 🗣️ Languages: